walterrowe/capture-one-scripts/apply-keyword-to-monochrome/README.md

 Follow these steps to execute this script:

-1. Download the file [apply-keyword-to-bw.applescript](apply-keyword-to-bw.applescript) to your macOS system.
+1. Download the file [apply-keywords-to-monochrome.applescript](apply-keywords-to-monochrome.applescript) to your macOS system.
 2. Open the Capture One catalog you want to update and select the All Images collection.
 3. Open script in Apple ScriptEditor.
 4. Make any desired changes to the list of keywords applied.